ACCESS-NRI/access-hive.org.au/docs/getting_started/index.md

             </terminal-window>
           </li>
           <li>
-            Add your SSH key to the ssh-agent by running:
+            Add your SSH key to the SSH-agent by running:
             <pre><code>ssh-add --apple-use-keychain ~/.ssh/id_gadi</code></pre>
-            You will be asked for the SSH key passphrase, which will be stored inside the ssh-agent:
+            You will be prompted to enter a SSH key passphrase, which will be stored inside the SSH-agent:
             <terminal-window>
               <terminal-line data="input">ssh-add --apple-use-keychain ~/.ssh/id_gadi</terminal-line>
               <terminal-line>Enter passphrase for &lt;$HOME&gt;/.ssh/id_gadi:</terminal-line>
               <terminal-line lineDelay=3000>Identity added: &lt;$HOME&gt;/.ssh/id_gadi &lt;$USER@hostname&gt;</terminal-line>
             </terminal-window>
             <div class="note">
-              If you are running a MacOS version prior to Monterey (12.0), the <code>--apple-use-keychain</code> flag needs to be substituted with <code>-K</code>.
+              If you are using a MacOS version prior to Monterey (12.0), substitute the <code>--apple-use-keychain</code> flag with <code>-K</code>.
             </div>
           </li>
         </ol>